vboyev-MSFT/defender-docs/defender-xdr/manage-incidents.md

 ### View the activity log of an incident

-The **Activity log** displays a list of all the comments and actions performed on the incident, known as *Audits and comments*.
+When doing a postmortem of an incident, view the incident's **Activity log** to see the history of actions performed on the incident and any comments recorded.
 All changes made to the incident, whether by a user or by the system, are recorded in the activity log.
 The activity log is available from the **Activity log** option on the incident page or on the incident side pane.

 :::image type="content" source="/defender/media/incidents-queue/fig3-manageincidents-new.png" alt-text="Screenshot highlighting the activity log option from the incident page in the Microsoft Defender portal." lightbox="/defender/media/incidents-queue/fig3-manageincidents-new.png":::